cuiyongbo/hello-world/my_wiki/languages/english_notes_8.rst

 | Definition: If you describe something as trivial, you think that it is unimportant and not serious.
 | Synonyms: insignificant.
 | Usage: I don't like to visit the doctor just for something trivial.
+|
+| fall in / into line
+| Definition: conform with others or with accepted behavior.
+|
+| exploit
+| exploitation
+| Definition: to treat a person or situation as an opportunity to gain an advantage for yourself.
+| Usage: She realized that her youth and inexperience were being exploited.
+| Usage: What is being done to stop employers from exploiting young people?
+| Usage: She fully exploits the humor of her role in the play.
+| Usgae: No minerals have yet been exploited in Antarctia.
+|
+| enunciate
+| enunciative
+| enunciation
+| Definition: say or pronounce clearly.
+| Usage: she enunciated each word slowly.
+| Definition: express (a proposition or theory) in clear or definite terms.
+| Usage: a written document enunciating this policy.
+| Usage: He enunciated his vision of the future.
+|
+| hunker
+| Definition: to sit on your heels with your knees bent up in front of you.
+| Usage: He hunkered down beside her.
+| Definition: (hunker down) apply oneself seriously to a task.
+| Usage: students hunkered down to prepare for the examinations.

 .. figure:: images/zodiac-signs.jpg